Skip to content

 SR Linux Built-In Traps#

-Trap definitions#
+Trap Definitions#

-The trap definition YAML file has exactly the same top level elements as the table definition file but instead of tables the file contains traps top-level key.
+The trap definition YAML file has exactly the same top level elements as the table definition file but instead of tables the file contains traps top-level list.
 Here is the contents of the /opt/srlinux/snmp/scripts/rfc3418_traps.yaml mapping file that defines the traps as per RFC 3418:

 rfc3418_traps.yaml definition file